Ledgerback/DGSF/daoindex/Whitepaper/V0.9 Working Draft/04 Problem Statement.md

 - refer to https://signal.org/blog/signal-is-expensive/

 ## Subjectivity of algorithmic policy (or Lack of recognizing complexity and subjectivity of algorithmic policy) (probably do not need because this is not necessarily a cause of misalignment, but it is improtant for principles as proactive means to balance social and algorithmic governance)

+## Blockchain tech does not guarantee correcting structural power imbalances in organizations (and ecosystems)

 outline: